diffix/reference/docs/distinct pre-processing.md

 Much like for other aggregators, we want to use the most extreme flattening required.
 Doing so leads to distinct aggregators having to be processed as follows:

+Globally:

+- filter out all values that pass the low count filter.
+These are safe and can be aggregated as they are without further processing.

 For each AID-type:

-- map values onto individual contributors
+- map the remaining values onto individual contributors
-- aggregate using existing non-distinct aggregators and determine the amount of flattening needed, using the largest of value returned for the final aggregate result
+- aggregate using existing non-distinct aggregators and determine the amount of flattening needed

-- the non-distinct aggregator applies noise as usual
+Post-processing:

+- Aggregate the the values that passed low count filtering without any further noise
+- For the remaining values use the flattening and noise amount from the per-AID type processing for the AID type that yielded the amount of flattening

-## Algorithm sketch in detail
+### Per-AID type algorithm sketch in detail

 An implementation of this algorithm exists [in the experiments](https://github.com/diffix/experiments/blob/master/count%20distinct/CountDistinctPlayground/CountDistinctPlayground/CountDistinctExperiment.fs) repository.

 The following algorithm is applied individually for each AID type.
-If you have a row with an AID such as `[email-1[alice, bob]; email-2[alice, cynthia]; ssn[1, 2, 3]]` then then the algorithm is individually run, to completion, for `email-1`, `email-2` and `ssn`.
+If you have a row with an AID such as `[email-1[alice, bob]; email-2[alice, cynthia]; ssn[1, 2, 3]]` then the algorithm is individually run for `email-1`, `email-2` and `ssn`.
 The run yielding the largest flattening is used.
 Additionally, noise is applied proportional to the top group average, as specified by the particular non-distinct aggregator used.

-### Algorithm
+#### Algorithm

 - Split AID sets into individual contributions.
 A shared contribution of value `A` by AIDs `email-1[alice, bob]` is treated as if they were individual contributions of value `A` by `email-1[alice]` and `email-1[bob]`.